Kotlin/ts2kt/README.md

 # Description
 Converter of TypeScript definition files to Kotlin declarations (stubs)

+This requires Kotlin 1.1+ to run.
+It generates Kotlin files that are compatible with Kotlin 1.0.4.

 # How to setup project
 1. clone this project
   ```shell